 Rodney N. Lanthorne DIRECTOR Kyocera International, Inc., President (Ret.)

-Kate Leonard TREASURER Hutchinson & Bloodgood LLP, Partner Emerita Honorary Consul of Japan in San Diego
+Kate Leonard DIRECTOR Hutchinson & Bloodgood LLP, Partner Emerita Honorary Consul of Japan in San Diego

 Ray McKewon DIRECTOR Xceptional Music Co., President